gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-After completion of initial handshake, that is after COOKIE-ECHO and COOKIE-ACK, the Encryption Engine shall initialize itself by transferring its own data as Payload of the ENCRYPT chunk (see {{sctp-encryption-chunk-newchunk-crypt-struct}}).
+After completion of initial handshake, that is after COOKIE-ECHO and COOKIE-ACK, the Encryption Engine shall initialize itself by transferring its own data as Payload of the ENCRYPT chunk (see {{sctp-encryption-chunk-newchunk-crypt-struct}}) if necessary.
 At completion of Encryption Engine initialization, the setup of the Encrypted Association is complete and from that time on only ENCRYPT chunks will be exchanged.
-Any other type of chunks will be silently discarded.
+Any other type of plain text chunks will be silently discarded.

-After completion of Encrypted Association initialization, the Client SHOULD send to the Server an EVALID Chunk (see {{sctp-encryption-chunk-newchunk-EVALID}}) containing the list of Encryption Engines previously sent in the CRYPT parameter of the INIT chunk.
+After completion of Encrypted Association initialization, the Client MUST send to the Server an EVALID Chunk (see {{sctp-encryption-chunk-newchunk-EVALID}}) containing the list of Encryption Engines previously sent in the CRYPT parameter of the INIT chunk.
 The Server receiving the EVALID chunk will compare the Encryption